 In a small bowl, mix together the peanut butter, powdered sweetener, melted butter, and sea salt.
 Add more melted butter to thin and coconut flour to thicken, one teaspoon at a time, if needed to reach the desired consistency.
 The filling shouldn't be crazy thick - slightly soft and runny is fine. 😍 Set aside.

-Place the chocolate chips and coconut oil in a microwaveable-safe bowl.
+Place the chocolate chips and coconut oil or butter in a microwaveable-safe bowl.
 Heat for 30 seconds then stir.
 Continue heating in 30-second intervals, stirring well between each interval, until chocolate chips are completely melted.

 Place 1 tsp. of the chocolate mixture into each mini muffin cup.

 Evenly divide the filling between the muffin cups, around ½ - ¾ tsp. per cup.

 Top with an additional 1 tsp. of chocolate mixture.